-Dionysos is the god of wine and ritual madness, and is currently voiced by Peter Farmer.
+Dionysos is the god of wine and ritual madness, scribed and voiced by Peter Farmer.

 Weight: 210 lbs

 Hair Color: Black/Gray/White